Home - Page

 Posted on September 8, 2015 in Steel-Realms

-Steel Realms
+Steel Realms Logo

 The Common Experience: Most Characters of the Steel Realms – including Commoners – have some knowledge of the larger world, legends, and history.
 Common tales serve to buoy the morale and instill awe, with local traditions the center point of focus and productivity for communities.
 There is a robust trade in stories and news from bards, skaalds, rangers, troubadours and travelers, many of whom are part of a World Watchers community.
-Few go no further than a few miles from where they are born, and rely on larger institutions and groups for political guidance and stability.
-There is no universal formal education system in the realms (though education & knowledge is valued); Bards and World Watchers spread common cultural elements through their purposeful efforts.
+There is no universal formal education system in the realms (though education & knowledge is valued); Bards, Heralds, and World Watchers spread common cultural elements through their purposeful efforts.
 Over time, species have found their niches or died off.
 A few were exterminated or went extinct.
 Some are currently being driven out.
 At several points, populations have been devastated (sometimes globally) by natural disasters and mystical events, and cooperation or tolerance begins anew…

 The Role of PC’s / Adventurers